BorDevTech/OpenSignal/README.md

 ## 🛡️ License & Ownership
 This is a **proprietary project**.
 Viewing the source does **not** grant permission to copy, distribute, or commercialize.
-All rights reserved © 2025 by Dee.
+All rights reserved © 2025 by BorDevTech.

 If you’d like to contribute, please open an issue to discuss first.
 Unapproved forks or clones are not permitted.